 Ref.
-Recommendation Risk Agreed Management Response Responsibility Target Date 7.4 1.
+Recommendation Risk Agreed Management Response Responsibilit y Target Date 7.4 1.
 All officers decline offers of hospitality from organisations the MPS has a contractual relationship with or provides policing services to unless attendance is as an official MPS representative.
-The officer must justify how the acceptance of the hospitality benefits the MPS and these reasons must be recorded in the gifts and hospitality register; Medium Yes Gill Newbery, Policy -IR 31 December 2007 All officers decline offers of hospitality with potential contractors during contract negotiations; Medium Yes Gill Newbery, Policy HR 31 December 2007 3.
+The officer must justify how the acceptance of the hospitality benefits the MPS and these reasons must be recorded in the gifts and hospitality register; Medium Yes Current policy states that any hospitality that is accepted must be fully justified in terms of benefit to the Service.
+Particular care should be taken where the MPS has a contractual relationship with the giver of hospitality.
+Also the offer of hospitality of any kind must be treated with the utmost caution and should normally be declined, especially on those occasions where the MPS is involved with policing the event.
+Gill Newbery, Policy HR 31 December 2007 All officers decline offers of hospitality with potential contractors during contract negotiations; Medium Yes Gill Newbery, Policy HR 31 December 2007 3.
 All officers are required to decline offers of alcohol.
 If it is not possible to decline the gift it is donated to charity and a record is maintained of the donation.
-Medium Yes Gill Newbery, Policy HR 31 December 2007
+Yes Gill Newbery, Policy HR 31 December 2007

 Ref.
 Recommendation Risk Agreed Management Response Responsibility Target Date 8.1 Gifts and hospitality registers are reviewed by the local Quality Assurance Units on a regular basis; Medium Yes The Gifts and Hospitality policy already includes this as the responsibility of local QA units.
 A reminder was issued to all QA officers on 23 May 2007 by their Head of Profession to remind them of the need to review registers.
 This included reference to Notices 20/2004 Item 3 and a link to the policy.
-Action ongoing.
-Reminder issued and HR Evaluation Unit now include a check as part of their monitoring activity.
-2. Quarterly reports of gifts and hospitality are sent to the relevant Deputy Assistant Commissioner and Directors for review and a record is maintained of the review; Medium Yes This is already a policy requirement.
+Oonagh Vyse SM&PD Dawn Lucas, HF Evaluation Unit Reminder issued and HR 2.
+Quarterly reports of gifts and hospitality are sent to the relevant Deputy Assistant Commissioner and Directors for review and a record is maintained of the review; Medium Yes This is already a policy requirement.
 The HR Evaluation Unit will remind keepers of local registers and DACs/Directors as part of their monitoring activity.
-30 September 2007
+R 30 September 2007

 Ref.
 Recommendation Risk Agreed Management Response Responsibility Target Date 8.1 contd The following half yearly reviews of senior officer's gifts and hospitality registers are introduced and Medium Yes The MPA Chief Executive will review the Commissioner and Deputy Commissioners gifts and hospitality register on a half yearly basis.
-MPA Chief Executive 8 November 2007 recorded: • Commissioner's Office 31 October 2007 - The Commissioner and Deputy Commissioner's register is reviewed by the MPA Chief Executive; The Deputy Commissioner reviews other Management Board members' registers; · - The Deputy Assistant Commissioners' and Directors' registers are reviewed by the appropriate Management Board Member.
+MPA Chief Executive 8 November 2007 recorded: - Commissioner's Office 31 October 2007 - The Commissioner and Deputy Commissioner's register is reviewed by the MPA Chief Executive; The Deputy Commissioner reviews other Management Board members' registers; - The Deputy Assistant Commissioners' and Directors' registers are reviewed by the appropriate Management Board Member.
 The results of the half yearly review of Management Board members' gifts and hospitality registers are reported to the MPA Remuneration Sub Committee; Medium Yes The results of the review of Management Board member's gifts and hospitality registers will be reported to the MPA Remuneration Sub Committee on a half yearly basis.
-MPA Chief Executive 8 November 2007 The Human Resources Evaluation Unit review gifts and hospitality registers as part of their evaluation of local HR procedures.
+MPA Chief Executive 8 November 2007 5.
+The Human Resources Evaluation Unit review gifts and hospitality registers as part of their evaluation of local HR procedures.
 Medium Yes The HR Evaluation Unit will review registers throughout the 12-month period July 2007 - June 2008.
 This will cover every OCU in the MPS.
 Dawn Lucas, Head of HR Evaluation Implemented